imranhasan22/handbook_imran/android.md

+# Android
+Android is an open-source mobile operating system based on the Linux kernel and primarily designed for touch-screen devices such as smartphones and tablets.
-# XML - eXtensible Markup Language
+## XML - eXtensible Markup Language
 It is a versatile markup language primarily designed to store and transport data.
 - XML files often start with a prolog defining the XML version and encoding.(__< ?xml version="1.0" encoding="UTF-8"? >__)
 - It allows users to define their own customized tags, similar to HTML, but not need to be predefined.